coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ Ok, lets go create a new Launch Config, assign it to our ASG, roll out new instances, and terminate the old ones.

-^ Not only do we build a lot of complexity into our apps, we build a lot of complexity in to our deployment, ci/cd, and our infrastructure
+^ Not only are we building more complex applications, we are building more complex operations.

+^ **7:30 MINUTES**

 ---